farcop/hackintosh/README.md

 # 	ZOTAC MAGNUS ONE ZBOX-ECM73070C (Barebone) Hackintosh

-This repository is about hackintosh on **ZOTAC MAGNUS ONE ZBOX-ECM73070C** without eGPU.
+This repository is about hackintosh on **ZOTAC MAGNUS ONE ZBOX-ECM73070C**.
 ![Device](pictures/zotac-magnus-one.jpeg "Device")

 ## Hardware